rnewman/clojure-rabbitmq/README.md

    get lein from http://github.com/technomancy/leiningen

    lein deps
+   lein jar

+   If you are using it as a library within your project using lein:
+     add [clojure-rabbitmq "0.2.1"] to the dependencies list in your project.clj

 ## API ##

-Add [clojure-rabbitmq "0.2.1"] to the dependencies list in your project.clj

     (ns rabbitmq-publisher-test
        (:require [org.clojars.rabbitmq :as rabbitmq]))